BetterThanYou73/tensorflow-math-vision/README.md

 So for the model I utilised residual blocks to cook up my own resnet model, the goal was for it catch on the character classes and distinguish them, hence I thought a resnet model would be most appropriate.

 <img src="docs/model_blueprint.png"  alt="confident:5 wrong: 3, its-a-win:1"/><br /><br />
-as you can see above, the model was quite complex that enabled it to catch on to characters.
+as you can see above, the model was quite complex.

 ## Optimizing the model